Associates in Pharmacy Technology

 Students who have successfully met all educational and institutional requirements for an Associate Degree in Pharmacy Technology at Southeastern College are eligible to have their names submitted to the Pharmacy Technician Certification Board (PTCB) to be considered as a candidate to sit for the Certified Pharmacy Technician examination (CPhT).
 Students who have successfully met all educational and institutional requirements for an Associate of Science in Pharmacy Technology at Southeastern College are eligible to have their names submitted to the State of Florida Board of Pharmacy to be considered as a candidate as a Registered PharmacyTechnician.

-Southeastern College’s Pharmacy Technology Programs at the West Palm Beach Main Campus, Miami Lakes Area Branch Campus, and Clearwater Branch Campus are accredited by the American Society of Health System Pharmacists (ASHP), 7272 Wisconsin Avenue, Bethesda, MD 20814, Phone (301) 664-8644.
+Southeastern College’s Pharmacy Technology Programs at the West Palm Beach Main Campus and Miami Lakes Area Branch Campus are accredited by the American Society of Health System Pharmacists (ASHP), 7272 Wisconsin Avenue, Bethesda, MD 20814, Phone (301) 664-8644.

 This program prepares students for an entry-level position as a pharmacy technician.
 The course will provide students the basic health care skills students can use as pharmacy technicians.

 - Have a high school diploma or G.E.D.

 - Background check and drug screening where applicable

 To receive an Associate of Science Degree in Pharmacy Technology, students must complete 39.0 credit hours in their major and 24.0 credit hours in the General Education courses for a total of 63.0 credit hours (2376 clock hours).
 This degree program can be completed in 18 months for full-time students or in 26 months for part-time students.